anedyaio/anedya-example-esp32/Arduino-IDE/OTA/http/README.md

 This Arduino sketch allows you to connect your device to a WiFi network and update your firmware.

+## Anedya OTA
+Using Anedya, you can deploy and manage OTA Updates for thousands of devices.
+You can target specific groups of devices, roll out in a phased manner, and even automatically abort if something goes wrong.
+Overall, an OTA Update involves the following steps:
+    - **You upload an asset:** A firmware, executable binary, video file, or even a zip file containing multiple files, which is called an Asset in terms of Anedya and can be deployed.
+    - **Create a Deployment:** Create a deployment by specifying which devices to target, specify stages of deployment, and auto-abort criteria.
+    - **Device fetches new deployments:** Device polls Anedya's MQTT or HTTP APIs at regular intervals (say every 3 Hours).
+Anedya will automatically provide information on applicable deployments.
+    - **Device downloads the asset:** The device can then download the asset and notify Anedya that the update process has begun.
+    - **Installation finishes**: The device performs installation actions.
+    - **Device status update:** The device acknowledges Anedya about the success or failure of the update process.

 ## Set-Up Project in Anedya Dashboard

 Following steps outline the overall steps to setup and OTA Deployment.
 You can read more about the steps [here](https://docs.anedya.io/ota/)